Learn Everything You Need To Know About Estate Planning Lawyers In Australia

-Some estate planning lawyers may also be considered an ‘Accredited Specialist’ if they have practiced law for five years, worked in their area of legal expertise for at least three years and passed a comprehensive exam developed by fellow legal experts.
+Some estate planning lawyers may also be considered an ‘Accredited Specialist’ if they have practised law for five years, worked in their area of legal expertise for at least three years and passed a comprehensive exam developed by fellow legal experts.

-The accreditation scheme assists Australians with selecting a legal professional who is fully-equipped to handle their concerns.
+The accreditation scheme assists Australians with selecting a legal professional who is fully equipped to handle their concerns.

 Before someone dies, to help with estate planning (which includes writing wills, Powers of Attorney, structuring how assets are held, setting up testamentary trusts or self-managed superannuation funds, formalising Power of Guardianship or Power of Attorney documents); or